 The County Borough has a rich and diverse built heritage and historic environment.
-Development proposals must protect, conserve, and, where appropriate, promote or enhance the significance of historic assets, including their settings.
+Development proposals must protect, conserve, and, where appropriate, preserve and enhance the significance of historic assets, including their settings.
 In particular, there is a general presumption in favour of the preservation or enhancement of the significance of historic assets and their settings including:

 - 1) World Heritage Sites

 - 2) Scheduled Monuments

 - 3) Archaeologically Sensitive Areas and Archaeological Remains

 - 4) Listed Buildings

 - 5) Conservation Areas

 - 6) Historic Parks and Gardens

 - 7) Historic Landscapes

-- 8) Historic assets of special local Interest